BeamMP/Docs/docs/en/guides/beammp-dev/beammp-dev.md

 - BeamNG.drive, installed locally
 - BeamMP,installed locally, at least the launcher, additionally also the server
-- git, or at the very least an account on github.com
+- Git, installed locally, and a GitHub.com account
 - A code editor, for example VSCode or notepad++

 ---